anushaasharma/anushaasharma/README.md

 - 🛰️ interested in astrophysics & programming
 - 🌱 currently learning python, swift, html and css
 - 📫 reach me at aanya4sha@gmail.com
-- ⚡ love trying new things and meeting new people
+- ⚡ love trying new things and making new projects

 <!---
 hey there